unturned-info/unturned-3-knowledgebase/docs/Server-Hosting/ServerHosting.md

 !!!
 Warning
     **New Unturned server hosting rules are in effect**

-    Read [the Server Monetization Policy page](/docs/Server-Hosting/Monetization.md) for more info.
+    Read [the Server Monetization Policy page](/docs/Server-Hosting/Monetization.md) for more info

 !!!
 Warning
      ***All* servers must use a valid Game Server Login Token in order to appear on the server list.**

-    Read the [GSLT page](/docs/Server-Hosting/GameServerLoginTokens.md) for more information
     Read the [GSLT page](/docs/Server-Hosting/GameServerLoginTokens.md) for more information

 All multiplayer servers are hosted using the Unturned Dedicated Server tool, which is installed and updated through Valve's [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) tool.